datasets/seshat/README.md

 Data is available for download 🎉 but not openly licensed (NC restriction) 😬

+Have cached copies of files in [`data` folder](./data/).

 ![image](https://github.com/datasets/seshat/assets/180658/4d4c75ce-928f-40ed-b80f-f7572f669461)

 ### Equinox

 Equinox is consolidated database with a snapshot of everything they have (roughly)

-Equinox file is downloadable from zenodo: https://doi.org/10.5281/zenodo.6642229
+Equinox file is downloadable from zenodo: https://doi.org/10.5281/zenodo.6642229 and also on github 🎉 https://github.com/seshatdb/Equinox_Data

 > Second, we periodically publish “snapshots” of the Seshat Databank for well-curated variables and polities.
 The current such data release is Equinox-2020, which presents data in both browsable format and through a spreadsheet.
 Whereas the spreadsheet contains data in computer-readable form suitable for statistical analyses, Seshat Data Browser also includes narrative paragraphs, explaining the codes, as well as references.
 Equinox-2020 is forward looking and brings together all data upon which the next series of forthcoming publications is based.
 This approach allows our collaborators and other domain experts to browse our data and suggest improvements.